 As with any game, there are bound to be errors or issues which cause unanticipated or unexpected results while you’re playing.
 These are known as “bugs,” and this is where you can report them!

-Before you start a new post…
+Before you create a new post…

-…please checkout the following support pages:
+…please check out the following support pages:

 - Age of Empires II: Definitive Edition Support & FAQ - This page covers common questions and technical issues, and offers some base troubleshooting advice.

 - Age of Empires II: Definitive Edition Known Issues & Solutions - This page contains issues that our developers are aware of and tracking, and may contain special reporting instructions.